A "barber" is any person who engages in the practice of "barbering" for the public generally or for consideration.

 - and Applying to the neck or head cosmetics, lotions, powders, oils, clays or other preparations.

-Once you have completed your 9 month apprenticeship you are then eligible to take the barber exam.
-This exam is the same as the apprentice exam with the following exceptions.
+Once you have completed your 6 continuous months of working as a Probationary Barber you are then eligible to take the barber exam.
+This exam is the same as the Probationary Barber Exam with the following exceptions.